badwolfie/simple-text/README.md

 # Simple Text (beta)
-A very simple text and code editor written in Vala.
+A *not so simple* text and code editor written in Vala.

 Requires: Vala, GTK+ 3, GTKSourceView 3, Gee 0.8, VTE 2.91, dconf